 OK, here come the needles!
 This is what you came for right?
 The anticipation is always worse than the actual event and most find it anticlimactic.
 Most of the time I hear: “That’s it?
 You put a needle in?”
 Yep!
 The needles are hair thin and while you will feel a pinch when the needles are inserted, it quickly dissipates, and you can relax.
 Some patients are more sensitive than others, but I have found that these patients simply require fewer needles because they are reacting more strongly.

 Now it is time to get your Zen on!
 Relax, take a nap and let your body take care of the rest.
 This is when your body is actively healing itself.
 After treatment, most people will report feeling relaxed.
 With most of my “pain” patients, I expect there to be a noticeable reduction in pain and an increase in range of motion.
 Patients will also report feeling “lighter” and will normally sleep like the dead the night after a treatment.

-If you need help but something is still holding you back, call today for a free in person or phone consultation.
+If you need help but something is still holding you back, call today for an in person or phone consultation.
 This can be your first step on the road to healing.

 Princeton Acupuncture and Oriental Medicine

 Our patients know just how effective treatments are for these and a host of other problems.
 Steven Hoffman, a New Jersey Licensed Acupuncturist and Diplomate in Oriental Medicine, will provide you with a thorough intake and evaluation and a clear, comprehensive diagnosis and treatment plan that will insure that your goals are met or exceeded.
 Do you want to move past these or other problems?
 We will help you thrive not just survive!